 - If you have mature dreads, give them a good ‘milking.’
 This will help clean them well enough.

 - Shampoo one more time.
 You can allow the shampoo to rest on your scalp for a few minutes this time so that the ingredients can work their magic on you.
 Rinse well.
 You will feel how clean your scalp is when you’re done.
 If need be, you can shampoo once more.

-Should I use conditioner on my dreadlocks?
+Should you use conditioner on your dreadlocks?

-Absolutely not!
+We don’t recommend applying conditioner on your dreads.
 The softening agents in conditioners will glue themselves to your locs and lead to buildup.
 A hot oil treatment is much better for softening your dreadlocks.